slonigiraf/whitepaper/giraf/ENG.md

 The paper suggests using the process of lawmaking as a model for coordinating small groups of people to jointly create documents that would be economically beneficial to them.

-## Acknowledgements

-Thanks to Aleksey Pastutsan for discussing the concepts of this document and suggesting the idea of "weaking of the law".

-The author of this paper would like to thank the creators of ChatGPT for providing a tool that was used to help polish the language in this paper.

 ## What is "law"

-Laws are a fundamental part of human civilization and are generally understood to be a set of instructions or rules that people have agreed to follow.
-Examples of laws include the Bill of Rights in the United States, the Wikipedia article on DNA, history schoolbook, and the balance of a specific bitcoin wallet.
-However, the exact definition of the term "law" is a matter of debate.
-In this document, we will use the above definition for the purposes of our discussion.
+Laws are a fundamental part of human civilization and are generally understood to be a set of instructions or rules people have agreed to follow.
+Examples of laws include the Bill of Rights in the United States, the Wikipedia article on DNA, the history schoolbook, and the balance of a specific bitcoin wallet.
+However, the exact definition of "law" is debatable.
+In this document, we will use the above definition for our discussion.

 | Legislator | Law | Why is it the law | How to fix |
 | ----------- | ----------- | ----------- | ----------- |